Shiny Web Apps

 - Advanced web application in R book — Javascript for R

-Extension packages
+Extension packages and tools

 - shinyWidgets — UI components

-- systemPipeShiny - A framework for workflow management and data visualization.
+- systemPipeShiny — A framework for workflow management and data visualization

 - spsComps — UI components, animations, server components

-- shinyjs - server end JavaScript communications
+- shinyjs — server-end JavaScript communications

 Session Info